mastodon-sc/mastodon-documentation/docs/partA/getting_started.md

 Then launch the [Fiji updater](https://imagej.net/plugins/updater) and once your Fiji is up to date, click on the `Manage update site` button.
 We will add the [Mastodon update site](https://imagej.net/update-sites/following).
-You should find the `Mastodon-jungle` site in the list.
+You should find the `Mastodon` site in the list.

 ![image](../imgs/Mastodon_UpdateSite.png)